-- 1. A portion of this area is located within the FEMA Floodway and Community Floodway.
-Feasibility of redevelopment of properties may depend on location in relation to the floodway and floodplain.
-Any development or redevelopment within these areas is expected to meet FEMA and local ordinance requirements. - 2.
-The golf course should remain as private open space/recreation, as part of the adjacent residential development.
+- 2. The golf course should remain as private open space/recreation, as part of the adjacent residential development.
 The clubhouse site along N. Tryon St. could be redeveloped for other retail, office, civic, or institutional uses. - 3.
 Along N. Tryon St., allow office, retail, and civic/institutional uses.
-Retail uses with accessory drive-through facilities are appropriate, as long as they meet the Community Design criteria below (#9). - 4.
+Retail uses with accessory drive-through facilities are appropriate, as long as they meet the Community Design criteria below (#8). - 4.
 If redevelopment of properties along N. Tryon St. is feasible, residential uses may also be appropriate as part of a multi-use or mixed-use development.
-Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).
+Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.

-Community Design Policies
+9a | Community Design Policies